JCB quizzed on human rights allegations

 - failing to carry out human rights due diligence as appropriate to their size, the nature and context of operations and the severity of the risks.

-JCB rejects the allegations that it is associated with any adverse human rights impacts and said that it does not condone human rights abuses in any form.
+JCB rejects the allegations and said that it does not condone human rights abuses in any form.

 The UK NCP decided that the claims related to JCB contributing to abuses of human rights did not merit further examination